TMNTturtleguy/es-theme-ComicBook/readme.txt

 The theme is designed for use with video preview.
 -The detail (Video View) will play the preview video "md_video" in the large black box.
--Scraped art "md_image" wil be displayed in teh bottom gray box to the right of the video.
+-Scraped art "md_image" wil be displayed in the bottom gray box to the right of the video.
 -YOU MUST HAVE AT LEAST 1 VIDEO in each systems gamelist in order for this to work.
 If you do not have a video for a system YOU MUST:
 -If you do not have a video for a system: Open the theme.xml in the systems folder.
-Delete lines 53-57 "md_image"  The bottom gray box will be blank, but the scraped art will appear full size in the large black box.
+Delete lines for "md_image"  The bottom gray box will be blank, but the scraped art will appear full size in the large black box.
 -If you have at least 1 video, the scraped art "md_image" will appear in both the Large Black box and the small gray box for all games that are missing videos.

--Solution to issue: To solve this issue, change "md_image" on line 53 to "md_thumbnail"  add graphics to your gamelist for md_thumbnail.
-     (future update may include this change so that the small gray box contains wheel art or game logos)
+The theme is optimized for 2D Box Art and Screenshots - 3D boxart will work, however it may not fill the designated area.

 Systems in Theme:
+3DO
+AGS
+amiga
+amstrad pc
+apple 2
 Aracde
+atari 800
 Atari 2600
 atari 5200
 Atari 7800
+atari jaguar
 atari lynx
+atari st
+bbc micro
+c64
+capcom
+channel f
+coco (tandy)
+colecovision
+CPS I (cps1)
+CPS II (cps2)
+CPS III (cps3)
 daphne
 Dreamcast
+dragon 32
 Famicom
 GB
 Game Boy Hacks